 1. Household Eligibility.

-A Household may be eligible for CHIP if the Household is eligible for HEAP, has an eligible Application that was certified within the preceding twelve (12) months, and does not have a more recent Application that has been certifieddenied.
+A Household may be eligible for CHIP if the Household is eligible for HEAP, has an eligible Application that was certified within the preceding twelve (12) months, and does not have a more recent Application that has been certified denied.

 Eligible Households shall be served on a first-come, first-served basis with respect to each level of priority listed below, except when the Subgrantee is providing weatherization services to a Dwelling Unit in which case the Subgrantee can serve Eligible Households that allow the Subgrantee to leverage CHIP funds first.
 Subgrantees may prioritize within the priority levels listed below by Households that have a Household Member that (i) is 60 years of age or older, (ii) has a disability, or (ii) is 6 years of age or younger.